 - To reduce the appearance of staining, always wipe up spills immediately.
 Oil and highly pigmented liquids can penetrate and stain the stone and may need poultice to remove the stain.

-- Always use a neutral detergent to clean marble.
+- Always use a neutral detergent to clean dolomite.

 - Expect to see factory-repaired cracks and fissures.
 The quality of the repair is dependent upon the factory of origin, the fabricator of the stone and the installer.